 "Our baseball parks are places for creating healthy futures, and this ordinance is about doing the right thing as a community for our young people," Walsh said in a statement ahead of Wednesday's announcement.

 "The consequences of smokeless tobacco are real, and we must do all that we can to set an example."

 Walsh plans to officially file the ordinance with the City Council on Monday.

-Specifically, his plan calls for banning use of ''smokeless tobacco'' products, which are defined as any product containing ''cut, ground, powdered, or leaf tobacco and is intended to be placed in the oral or nasal cavity.''
-It would include, but not be limited to, snuff, chewing tobacco, dipping tobacco and dissolvable tobacco products, according to Walsh's office.
+Specifically, he wants to prohibit use of "smokeless tobacco" products, which his proposal defines as any product containing "cut, ground, powdered, or leaf tobacco and is intended to be placed in the oral or nasal cavity."
+It would include, but not be limited to, snuff, chewing tobacco, dipping tobacco and dissolvable tobacco products, according to his office.